Sigmund in a Cafe: Plot

 The story belongs to the early stage of the writer's work, and applies a characteristic author's trick: playing with the reader's expectations and unpredictable ending.
 A similar gimmick is found in his other works: "The Life of Insects", "Hermit and Six-Toes", "Nika".

 The action of the story takes place in a Viennese café, judging by the description, the beginning of 20th century.
-A certain Sigmund sits in the café and closely observes the couples around him: a lady and a gentleman who have come to the cafe for dinner, a girl and a boy playing in the corner, a hostess and a waiter changing a blown bulb.
+A certain Sigmund sits in the café and closely observes the couples around him: a lady and a gentleman who have come to the café for dinner, a girl and a boy playing in the corner, a hostess and a waiter changing a blown bulb.
 The story details the details of each couple's behavior, and Sigmund comments on each episode with a short "Aha."

 Each episode elicits a monotonous commentary from him, characterized only by a gradually increasing excitement as the episodes depicted contain sexual meaning and phallic details.

 In Sigmund's field of vision are a couple of customers, a man and a woman, the hostess' children, a brother and sister, the hostess herself, and the waiter.
 To the first and subsequent episodes, Sigmund reacts with a quiet exclamation of "Aha."
 He sees the displeasure of the woman who has noticed the snow crammed into the unzipped handbag carried by her companion, the long umbrella that the lady has placed in the corner, "for some reason having turned its handle down."

 Sigmund sees the children quarreling and the girl's tongue, which she showed to her brother and "held it out so long that it could probably be seen in every detail."